 - In the Aligned Universe, Megatronus, once a member of the Thirteen Primes, was locked away for betraying his comrades and murdering Solus Prime.
 Still having influence outside of his prison, Megatronus causes the Decepticon prison transport ship, The Alchemor, to crash on Earth, unleashing dozens of Decepticons on the planet.
 Contacting Steeljaw, Megatronus manipulates him into releasing him from his prison, and uses his psychic powers to force one of Steeljaw's soldiers to begin amputating his own arm to convince Steeljaw to work faster.
 When unleashed from his prison, Megatronus betrays Steeljaw, tries to murder both him and the Autobots attempting to thwart him, and reveals he plans to use the power of Unicron and the Allspark to destroy both Earth and Cybertron in one fell swoop as revenge for his imprisonment.
 Perhaps once a good person, Megatronus shed any heroic traits and replaced them with pure sociopathy and blind hatred.

-- Last Stand of the Wreckers: Overlord (who later returns in More Than Meets the Eye) is one of the most powerful Decepticons, but unlike the others, he just wants to kill anything and everything he can, in as many sick and twisted ways as possible.
+- Last Stand of the Wreckers: Overlord, who later returns in More Than Meets the Eye, is one of the most powerful Decepticons, but unlike the others, he just wants to kill anything and everything he can, in as many sick and twisted ways as possible.
 He horrifies all Cybertronians, Autobot and Decepticon alike, and Megatron was so wary of him that he had Shockwave alter his brain so that Overlord could never beat him.
 When he took over Garrus 9, he essentially turned it into a cross between a concentration camp and a gladiatorial arena, with torture, murder, and prisoners being forced to fight to the death for his own sick amusement.
 Anyone who won 12 matches could either commit suicide, or fight Overlord himself.

-- Shattered Glass: Ultra Magnus was locked up in his universe for trying to usurp Optimus Prime (and also got his face ripped off).
-He and several others travel to earth, where he assimilates numerous Autobots into the Junkion hordes (becoming mindless slaves and dead in all but name).
+- Shattered Glass: Ultra Magnus was locked up in his universe for trying to usurp Optimus Prime, getting his face ripped off in the process.
+He and several others travel to earth, where he assimilates numerous Autobots into the Junkion hordes, resulting in them becoming mindless slaves and dead in all but name.
 After that, he proceeds to set up a plan to take rarified energon from Earth with his sword and destroy it.
 His plan is foiled when a shield is placed around the Earth, but his real plan was to cause the death of the entire universe.
-Even the Normal Decepticons turned against him (They wanted to be the conquerors) and were appalled when they realized the extent of the damage.
+Even the normal Decepticons turned against him, as they wanted to be the conquerors, and were appalled when they realized the extent of the damage.

 - Revenge of the Fallen: The Fallen, also known as Megatronus Prime, is this film's Big Bad and the film universe's first Decepticon.
 Originally one of the 7 members of the Dynasty of Primes, The Fallen betrayed his brothers and attempted to use the Star Harvester on Earth's Sun regardless of the Dynasty's code against taking life, solely because of his Fantastic Racism towards primitive humankind.
 Eons after his defeat, The Fallen corrupts Megatron, creates the Decepticons, and orders him to find the All Spark, making him responsible for the events of the first film.
 After he lures Optimus Prime to his death using Sam as bait, The Fallen sank an aircraft carrier, attacked several human cities, and slaughtered a sizable military force while acquiring the Matrix of Leadership to activate the Star Harvester again, fully intending to wipe out the human race.